jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 IT staff can guard access to the physical systems running OpenStack to ensure secure operations while democratizing access to resource abstractions that enable developers to build applications.
 Deploying OpenStack for research infrastructure decouples IT operations and research software development.

-The NSF-funded Jetstream2 project, a cloud computing environment and NSF ACCESS resource, offers compute resources to researchers via OpenStack [@Hancock2021; @Boerner2023].
+The Jetstream2 project, supported by the National Science Foundation (NSF), is a cloud computing environment and NSF ACCESS system that offers virtual machine (VM) and storage resources to researchers via an OpenStack-managed infrastructure [@Hancock2021; @Boerner2023].
 The NSF ACCESS program succeeds the XSEDE program, which nurtured development of national HPC resources in support of research workflows @Towns2014.
 Compute and storage resources, allocated to researchers with ACCESS-granted service unit credits, are provided by the cloud-native resource abstractions of OpenStack.
 Jetstream2 demonstrates at-scale operations of OpenStack clouds and furnishes autonomous access to advanced hardware for the development of research workflows.

-CRI\_XCBC exemplifies deployable, extensible HPC stacks.
-A legacy software project of the XSEDE program, CRI\_XCBC uses Ansible playbooks to deploy an OpenHPC-defined cluster infrastructure @CRIXCBC2024.
+CRI\_XCBC demonstrates extensible, software defined HPC stacks.
+A legacy software project of the XSEDE program, CRI\_XCBC uses Ansible playbooks to deploy an OpenHPC-based cluster infrastructure @CRIXCBC2024.
 We maintain a site-specific fork serving as our foundation for software defined HPC cluster environments @Robinson2025.
 The fork has been extended with Ansible-deployed OOD web services @Tripathi2020.
 We further extend this Ansible code-base to support SDHPC in this work.